DionKumnova/DHIS2-School-Inspection-Application/README.md

 # School Inspection & Resource Management System

-A DHIS2 application for managing school inspections and resource counting, built with React on the DHIS2 Application Platform.
+A React application for managing school inspections and resource counting built on the DHIS2 platform.

 ## Features